-Program report review processes have been developed to guide the reviews to be conducted by FPOs.
-FPOs have been trained on these processes which have been included in the FPO Post Award Handbook.
-In addition, BTOP has developed checklists and other job aids, offering FPOs portfolio-specific guidance when evaluating reports.
-These job aids undergo periodic reevaluation, to incorporate FPO feedback and improve quality.
+BTOP has developed checklists and review guidelines, offering FPOs portfolio-specific guidance when evaluating reports.
+These job aids undergo periodic reevaluation, to incorporate BTOP staff feedback and improve quality.

-2.2 Desk Reviews
+2.2.
+Desk Reviews

-A desk review is a monitoring activity conducted by an FPO to develop a comprehensive understanding of recipient progress and performance through a review of information provided by the recipient to substantiate its progress; demonstrate compliance with key mandates, DOC Terms and Conditions, ARRA Award Terms, Special Award Conditions, or milestones; and show achievement of reported outcomes or other measures.
-The FPO and contractor support staff will interact with the recipient via phone and/or email to obtain answers to specific questions identified through the desk reviews.
-There are three types of desk reviews to be implemented for BTOP:
+A desk review is a monitoring activity conducted by an FPO to develop an understanding of recipient progress and performance, through a review of information provided by the recipient to substantiate its progress; demonstrate compliance with key requirements, DOC Terms and Conditions, ARRA Award Terms, Special Award Conditions, or milestones; and show achievement of reported outcomes or other measures.
+The FPO and contractor support staff interact with the recipient via phone and/or email to obtain answers to specific questions identified through the desk reviews.
+BTOP has implemented two types of desk reviews: